General Manager Fisher-Nickel, Inc.

 Donald R. Fisher, P.E.

-Don Fisher, President/CEO of Fisher-Nickel, inc., manages the Food Service Technology Center in San Ramon, CA. This Center develops and applies standard test methods for
+Don Fisher, President of Fisher Consultants, is the former manager of the Food Service Technology Center in San Ramon, CA. This Center develops and applies standard test methods for

 evaluating the performance of food service equipment.